 Luxembourg education: Cycle 1

 Cycle 1 is an early childhood education that begins with an optional year and ends with two mandatory pre-school years.
 These pre-school years consist mostly of working on a child’s social skills and learning Luxembourgish as a way to communicate (beyond the most basic phrases in Luxembourgish, of course).
 Gradually, topics covered include logic and mathematical reasoning, sensory development, learning about health and body, cultural and life values.
 Cycle 1 courses are usually Mondays, Wednesdays, and Fridays from 8am to 4pm, and Tuesdays and Thursdays from 8am to 11:45am.
 Children usually come home for lunch; if both parents work, then lunch is available at the Maison Relais (Foyer du Jour) daycare facility near the school grounds.
 The school year begins roughly on 15 September and ends on 15 July each year.

 While the first year is optional, it’s important to maintain their presence in class once they start.
-The two mandatory years, known as pre-school, are compulsory for children turning four years of age before 1 September (basically a few weeks before the upcoming school year).
+The two mandatory years (pre-school) are for children turning four years of age before 1 September.
 Admissions usually begin in August.
 If a family moves to Luxembourg later in the year, admission begins in the upcoming quarter.
 The norm is to register your child at least three months before school begins.
 To enroll, go to your commune’s education department (Service de l’Enseignement) and bring family residence certificates, the child’s birth certificate, as well as a registration form.

 Luxembourg education: Cycle 2 to 4